Trackunit/developer-hub/api-docs/custom-field-intro.md

 | Total rated battery power capacity | Total rated energy capacity summed over all traction batteries, in kilo-watt-hours  | text (kWh) | asset |
 | Warranty end date |  | date | asset |

+## How to set values on standard fields

+1. Use the [Custom Fields Values API](/reference/custom-fields-get-values) to get all available fields.
+- Specify the 'entityId' for your query.
+Depending on which domain type you are interested in, this can be an assetId, accountId, groupId or siteId.
+- Specify which System Of Measurement you would like to use (SI or US customary)

+2. Use the 'Create', 'Update' or 'Delete value' endpoints for any futher operations on the available fields.

 # Define your own custom fields